Skip to Content

 Bellagio

-Rooms at Bellagio with a fountain view are clearly labeled when booking.
+Rooms with a fountain view are clearly labeled during the booking process.

-I recently stayed in a Premier King room at Bellagio on the backside of the tower (so no fountain view), and was impressed with the room and resort experience – Book with confidence.
+I recently stayed in a Premier King room at Bellagio on the back side of the tower (so no fountain view) and was impressed with the room and the resort experience.

 Vdara

-Tucked just behind Cosmopolitan and Aria, a number of Vdara’s suites labeled as “fountain view” offer views of the Fountains of Bellagio.
+Tucked just behind Cosmopolitan and Aria, a number of Vdara’s suites are labeled as “fountain view” rooms.

-Notably, all Bellagio Fountain view rooms at Vdara come equipped with a kitchenette that includes a sink, 2 burner stovetop, mini-refrigerator, microwave, and dining room table for 2.
+Notably, all rooms at Vdara come equipped with a kitchenette that includes a sink, a 2-burner stovetop, a mini-refrigerator, a microwave, and a dining room table for 2.

 Cosmopolitan

-Positioned right next to Bellagio’s man-made lake, a large number of guestrooms have a fountain view.
+Positioned right next to Bellagio’s man-made lake, the resort offers many guestrooms with a fountain view.

-Better yet, many of them have an outdoor balcony which allows for a better audio/visual experience.
+Better yet, many of them have an outdoor balcony, which provides a better audiovisual experience.

 Rooms with a fountain view at Cosmopolitan all have “fountain view” in the room name.